Anvesha137/SoulScript/README.md

 > “I wasn’t trying to create a spiritual tool.
 > I was trying not to feel like garbage at 3 PM with cold coffee and existential dread.”

-We built **SoulScript** not because we had some polished startup idea — but because we were tired, lost, and searching for meaning somewhere between our journal apps and the Bhagavad Gita.
+I built **SoulScript** not because I had some polished startup idea — but because I Ire tired, lost, and searching for meaning somewhere betIen our journal apps and the Bhagavad Gita.

 It’s not here to fix you.
 It’s here to sit with you.